Tuning Legged Locomotion Controllers via Safe Bayesian Optimization: Experimental results

-\looseness=-1 Similar to the simulation experiments, we first tune the controller for \emph{trot} gait and then for the crawl gait.
-We run the experiment over three different seeds and report the mean performance with one standard error.
-In all our experiments, \gosafeopt results in zero constraint violations.
-Figure \ref{fig:hw} show that \gosafeopt is able to safely fine-tune the feedback control parameters of both contexts.
+\looseness=-1 Similarly to the simulation experiments, we first tune the controller for the \emph{trot} gait and subsequently for the \emph{crawl} gait.
+In \Cref{fig:hw}'s left plot, we report the mean performance with one standard error, based on experiments conducted using three different seeds.
+In all our experiments, we note that the contextual \gosafeopt algorithm results in zero constraint violations.

-\looseness=-1 Since each gait has different dynamic properties, the best solution for one gait may not generalize well to other gaits.
-In \Cref{fig:hw}, in the middle, we depict how the best-performing parameters of \emph{trot} gait do not generalize to the crawl gait, and learning the crawl context increases the reward by a considerable amount.
-From this, we conclude, that different gait patterns necessitate different controller gains.
+\looseness=-1 In our hardware experiments, we confirmed that different gait patterns require distinct sets of control gains.
+As shown in the center plot of \Cref{fig:hw}, the best-performing parameters for the \emph{trot} gait do not perform well on the \emph{crawl} gait.
+However, as we train with a context for the new gait pattern \emph{crawl}, there is a notable improvement in the reward.
+Here, we highlight that the contextual \gosafeopt can harness previously gathered data when encountering new gait patterns, accelerating the discovery of optimal gains for the new gait.

-Finally, in \Cref{fig:hw}, we also report the tracking performance of the tuned controller on the right.
-Moreover, we compare for both trot and crawl gaits the tracking performance of the initial and the tuned controller for the hip joint.
-We clearly see in the figure that the tuned controller makes considerably less tracking error.
-We provide the error plots for the remaining joints in \Cref{sec:experimental_details}.
+Additionally, in the right plot of \Cref{fig:hw}, we evaluate the tracking performance of our tuned controller, focusing on the hip joint's joint-angle tracking.
+When comparing the initial and the tuned controller across both \emph{trot} and \emph{crawl} gaits, it's evident that the tuned controller has a significantly reduced tracking error.
+For a comprehensive view, the error plots for other joints are provided in \Cref{sec:experimental_details}.

+To assess the robustness of the locomotion controller with the optimal control gains, we introduced uncertainties in the form of external forces and simulated slippery conditions by placing socks on the robot's feet, as depicted in \Cref{fig:robust}.
+Our experiments demonstrate that the robustness of our controller is significantly enhanced after the tuning process, and it is able to recover from pushes and retain stability on a slippery surface.
+On the other hand, the controller with the initial control gains is more vulnerable to these uncertainties and tends to easily crash.

+Finally, we also highlight the zero-shot generalization capabilities of our method for unseen gait patterns through a learned model.
+While \emph{flying trot} and \emph{pronk} gaits were not presented during the training, the learned model effectively suggests reasonably good control gains for these gaits.
+We encourage readers to view the accompanying video\footref{demoVideo} for a more in-depth understanding.